gitlost/gs-only-pdf-preview/README.md

 	}
 	add_filter( 'gopp_editor_set_page', 'mytheme_gopp_editor_set_page', 10, 2 );

-The `gopp_image_gs_cmd_path` filter is necessary if your GhostScript installation is in a non-standard location and the plugin fails to determine where it is (if this happens you'll get a **Warning: no GhostScript!** notice on activation):
+The `gopp_image_gs_cmd_path` filter is necessary if your Ghostscript installation is in a non-standard location and the plugin fails to determine where it is (if this happens you'll get a **Warning: no Ghostscript!** notice on activation):

 	function mytheme_gopp_image_gs_cmd_path( $gs_cmd_path, $is_win ) {
 		return $is_win ?
-'D:\\My GhostScript Location\\bin\\gswin32c.exe' : '/my ghostscript location/gs';
+'D:\\My Ghostscript Location\\bin\\gswin32c.exe' : '/my ghostscript location/gs';
 	}
 	add_filter( 'gopp_image_gs_cmd_path', 'mytheme_gopp_image_gs_cmd_path', 10, 2 );

 The filter can also be used just for performance reasons, especially on Windows systems to save searching the registry and directories.

 Note that the value of `gs_cmd_path` is cached as a transient by the plugin for performance reasons, with a lifetime of one day.
-You can clear it by de-activating and re-activating the plugin, or by manually calling the `clear` method of the GhostScript Image Editor:
+You can clear it by de-activating and re-activating the plugin, or by manually calling the `clear` method of the Ghostscript Image Editor:

 	function mytheme_gopp_init() {
 		if ( class_exists( 'GOPP_Image_Editor_GS' ) ) {